 (b) You are responsible for ensuring that the alarm is installed and maintained according to the manufacturer's instructions.

 (c) The alarm must be used at all times whenever a vehicle describe in subsection (a) of this section is used to transport a child in care.

+(d) The driver of the vehicle or another designated employee must disable the alarm from the rear of the vehicle only after:

+(1) Verifying that all children have been accounted for; and

+(2) Conducting a physical walk-through and visual check of the vehicle, including the seats, seat rows, and interior, to ensure no children remain in the vehicle.